profseth/NiModel/README.md

 # NiModel
 Code used to build a global Ni biogeochemical cycling model.

-These functions are designed to be run within the AWESOME OCIM modeling environment (John et al. 2020), and require fields of particulate Mn (van Hulten et al. 2017) and Th and Pa (van Hulten et al. 2018) which can be provided upon request.
+These functions are designed to be run within the AWESOME OCIM modeling environment (John et al. 2020), and require fields of particulate Mn (van Hulten et al. 2017) and Th and Pa (van Hulten et al. 2018) which can be re-gridded from the model output provided by van Hulten, or provided in the OCIM grid upon request.

+Note that the model also presents results using the AO native function revscavPOC.

 S. G. John et al., AWESOME OCIM: A simple, flexible, and powerful tool for modeling elemental cycling in the oceans.
 Chem.
 Geol.
 533, 119403 (2020).